chirpy2605/voron/V0/Dragon_Burner/README.md

 - 2023-02-09 Modified cowls to have two cable channels.
 Both channels are now deeper

 - 2023-02-09 Modified v0.2 extruder mounts to extend the x-carriage rear screw distance to be a closer fit

+- 2023-02-23 Fixed v0.1 hotend mounts so they meet the cowl correctly

+- 2023-02-23 Made all the v0.2 extruder mounts flush with the x-carriage rear screw mount

+- Added new cable routing system that allows the easy fitting and removal of part cooling fans together with simple routing for LEDs

+- Updated CAD with all the recent changes

+- Changed LED configuration recommendation to [GitHub - julianschill/klipper-led_effect: LED effects plugin for klipper](https://github.com/julianschill/klipper-led_effect)